arrow-kt/arrow/kategory-docs/docs/docs/patterns/errorhandling/README.md

 While `Try` gives us the ability to control both the `Success` and `Failure` cases there is still nothing in the function signatures that indicate the type of exception.
 We are still subject to guess what the exception is using Kotlin `when` expressions or runtime lookups over the unsealed hierarchy of Throwable.

-It turns out that all exceptional cases our example is throwing are actually known to the system so there is no point in modeling these exceptional cases as
+It turns out that all exceptions thrown in our example are actually known to the system so there is no point in modeling these exceptional cases as
 `java.lang.Exception`

 We should redefine our functions to express that their result is not just a `Nuke`, `Target` or `Impact` but those potential values or other exceptional ones.